 Over the years COAI has emerged as the official voice for the Indian telecom industry and interacts directly with Ministries, Policy Makers, Regulators, Financial Institutions and Technical Bodies.
 It provides a forum for discussion and exchange of ideas between these bodies and the Service Providers, who share a common interest in the development of mobile telephony in the country.
 COAI collaborates with other Industry Associations such as CII, FICCI, ASSOCHAM, AUSPI, ISPAI, VSAT association etc., with the objective of presenting an industry consensus view to the Government on crucial issues relating to the growth and development of the Indian telecom Industry.

-COAI’s core membership includes private cellular operators, namely - Aircel Ltd., Bharti Airtel Ltd., Idea Cellular Ltd., Telewings Communications Services Pvt.
+COAI’s core membership includes private cellular operators, namely - Aircel Ltd., Bharti Airtel Ltd., Idea Cellular Ltd., Reliance Jio Infocomm Limited, Telewings Communications Services Pvt.
 Ltd., Videocon Telecom and Vodafone India Ltd. operating across the whole country.

 Having started as an Association for mobile service providers, COAI has today expanded to be a thought leader in the telecom and broadband industry, with members including cellular service providers, telecom infrastructure players, and telecom equipment manufacturers; and still expanding to include other allied and critical stakeholders of the sector.

 COAI’s present Associate Members include – Alcatel Lucent India Ltd., Cisco Systems India Pvt.
 Ltd., Ericsson India Pvt.
+Ltd., Facebook India Online Services Pvt.
 Ltd., IBM India Pvt.
 Ltd, GTL Infrastructure Ltd., Huawei Technologies Co.
-Ltd., Indus Towers Ltd, Intel Corporation, Nokia Solutions and Networks Pvt.
-Ltd., Qualcomm India Pvt.
+Ltd., Indus Towers Ltd, Intel Corporation, Nokia Networks, Qualcomm India Pvt.
 Ltd. and ZTE India Pvt.
 Ltd.

 Further, COAI has dedicated itself towards the training of skilled manpower to ensure efficient and optimum utilization of human resources to the industry.
 COAI has played a major role in the setting up and operations of the Telecom Sector Skill Council (TSSC) in India under the aegis of the National Skills Development Corporation (NSDC).
 TSSC is registered under the Societies Registration Act 1860, with members from COAI, ICA, TCOE, NSDC, TAIPA, AUSPI, Govt., Telecom Industry and Academia.